tokenfactor/tokenfactor.github.io/index.md

 <p align="justify">
 My name is Lovely-Frances Domingo.
 I am an information security/information assurance consultant with a background in nonprofits, community technology, and STEM education.
 I have my MS in Information Management (UW iSchool) and BA in English, minor in History from the University of Washington.
 I was an International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019) and affiliated with the UW Center for Communication, Difference and Equity (CCDE) as a Collaborative Project Scholar (2017-2018).
 I love basketball--especially women's basketball and the WNBA--and you might catch me tweeting about it or playing pick-up/league game at my local gym (pre-COVID).

-In fall 2021, I'm starting my PhD in Information Studies at the University of Maryland, College Park. :woman_student:
+In fall 2021, I'm starting my PhD in Information Studies at the University of Maryland, College Park. :woman_student:<p>

 ## Research
 <p align="justify">
 I’m interested in the intersections among emerging technologies, systems & infrastructures, information security, and urban resilience.
 I look at initiatives meant to develop and build urban resilience – the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, pandemic, etc).
 I am particularly interested in examining the role of power, politics, and culture that play into technology adoption to understand potential harms and vulnerabilities and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.

-See also: information security, risk, privacy, digital equity, urban planning, ‘smart’ cities initiatives, ubiquitous computing, critical infrastructure, ICT4D
+See also: information security, risk, privacy, digital equity, urban planning, ‘smart’ cities initiatives, ubiquitous computing, critical infrastructure, ICT4D</p>

 ## Some Things I've Written
 - Samford, H. and **Domingo, L.F.** (2019) “The Political Geography and Environmental Impacts of Cryptocurrency Mining.”
 UW Jackson School’s International Policy Institute.
 July 10. <https://jsis.washington.edu/news/the-political-geography-and-environmental-impacts-of-cryptocurrency-mining>